-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as are the proprietary funds financial statements.
 Revenues are recorded when earned and expenses are recorded when liabilities are incurred, regardless of the timing of related cash flow.
 Property taxes are recognized as revenue in the year in which they are levied.
 Grants and similar items are recognized as revenue when all eligibility requirements imposed by the provider have been met.

-The financial statements of the District are presented using the full accrual method of accounting and conform to accounting principles generally accepted in the United States of America and with the policies and procedures of the office of the State Controller, State of California.
-The District's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) pronouncements.
+The financial statements of the District are presented using the full accrual method of accounting and confirm to accounting principles generally accepted in the United States of America and with the policies and procedures of the office of the State Controller, State of California.
+The District's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) pronouncements, as well as applicable Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions issued after November 30, 1989.